IPsec Support

 IKEv2 Configuration

-By default, the cloudeos router is configured to run in IKEv2 version.
+By default, the cloudeos and veos router is configured to run in IKEv2 version.
 Make sure the version is not set to 1 under the ike policy. the configuration steps for CSR IKEv2 are a bit different to that of IKEv1.

 Complete the following steps to configure the CSR.

-cloudeos router (GRE-over-IPsec Tunnel)
+cloudeos and veos router (GRE-over-IPsec Tunnel)

-Running Configuration for cloudeos
+Running Configuration for cloudeos and veos

 ip security